-Upon successfully passing their thesis proposal, a student will receive an increase in pay of \$500 annually above the rate of their current stipend (e.g., the basic stipend is \$36,500 for 2023; students who have successfully completed their thesis proposal will receive \$37,000).
+Upon successfully passing their thesis proposal, a student will receive an increase in pay of \$500 annually above the rate of their current stipend.
+This raise will become effective the next pay period after submission of the thesis proposal evaluation form.